aws-samples/aws-cdk-golden-ami-pipeline/README.md

 - Update Config files.
 There are two config files -

     `bin/config.json` - Configuration file that defines all the parameters needed to deploy the AMI Pipeline.
 For the details for all the parameters in thsi file, check [**here**](#ParameterDetails)
+    The two additional sample config.json file has been provided. you can use content from these files based on your requirement.
+        -   bin/basic_config.json --> This contains minimum paramter ( those are required ) to deploy the solution
+        -   bin/detailed_config.json --> this contains all the paremeters supported in this implementation

     `bin/default_component.json` - Optional component file that contains Build and Test step that can be added by default.
 The Build Steps added in this file will be executed at first.
 The Test steps added in this file will be executed last.
 This is one way to enforce mandatory build and test step.
 For example, This file can contain mandatory build step such as upgrading all available OS Package and mandatory test step to check if reboot is working after all build is completed.
 Type of this value is ComponentConfig which is described below.
-In this example we used two Amazon-managed component.
+In this example we used two Amazon-managed component. if you do not want to use any default component file, replace the following line

+    ```
+    const Golden_AMI_Pipeline = new ImagebuilderPipeline(this, "ImagebuilderPipeline", {
+      user_config: ami_config,
+      default_component: default_component
+    });
+    ```
+    with
+    ```
+    const Golden_AMI_Pipeline = new ImagebuilderPipeline(this, "ImagebuilderPipeline", {
+      user_config: ami_config
+    });
+    ```

 - set the region where the stack will be deployed.
 For example